MicrosoftDocs/customer-insights-pr.hu-hu/ci-docs/audience-insights/export-snapchat.md

 ## <a name="known-limitations"></a>Ismert korlátozások

 - A Snapchatbe való exportálás a szegmensekre korlátozódik.
-- 1 millió profil exportálása a Snapchat alkalmazásba akár 15 percet is igénybe vehet.
+- 1 millió ügyfélprofil exportálása a Snapchat szolgáltatásba akár 15 percet is igénybe vehet.

 ## <a name="set-up-connection-to-snapchat"></a>Állítsa be a Snapchettel való kapcsolatot